 In addition to having fun, water buckets also come in handy.
 Fill it with water to rinse sand off your hands and clean your flippers and feet while you snack.
 Buckets are great for holding a few other toys or items.

 Many beach destinations do not require a wetsuit.
-However, are more convenient.
+However, short wetsuits with short arms and legs are more convenient.
 Suits with sleeves are more suitable for winter.
 If you don't want to bring a wetsuit or don't have one, you can sometimes rent one.

 Are you visiting an area known for snorkeling?
 If you have a good mask, snorkel and flippers, bring them with you if you have time.
 If the snorkeling gear is too bulky to carry, you may be able to rent snorkeling gear at your destination.
 Some hotels rent them.
 If you are taking a snorkeling trip, the company should provide the equipment.
 If you want to get off on your own, bring your own equipment, which is probably much better than most rental equipment.